luisrodolfo10/incremental_sfm/index.md

 # Structure-from-Motion (SfM) Pipeline

 Welcome to the SfM Pipeline project!
 This repository demonstrates a 3D reconstruction pipeline using Structure-from-Motion techniques.
-Below, we describe the entire pipeline, including the key modules and their roles in building a 3D model from images.
+Below, there's a brief description of the pipeline, including the key modules and their roles in building a 3D model from images.

 ![Example reconstruction](assets/sfm.gif)